GoogleCloudPlatform/terraform-google-alloy-db/README.md

 - Cloud AlloyDB Admin: `roles/alloydb.admin`

-The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.

 ### APIs

 A project with the following APIs enabled must be used to host the resources of this module:

 -  `alloydb.googleapis.com`

-The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

 ## Contributing